 Segmentation The process of breaking natural language text up into distinct words and phrases.
 This often includes operations such as "named entity recognition" (such as recognizing that the three word sequence Dr. Jonas Salk is a person's name).

 Stemming A process or operation that reduces words to their "stem" or root.
 For example, the words runs, ran, and running all share the stem run.
-This some sometimes called (more formally) lemmatization and the stem is sometimes called the lemma.
+This is sometimes called (more formally) lemmatization and the stem is sometimes called the lemma.

 Full-Text Search refers to searches that process the entire contents of the textual document or set of documents.
 Full-text queries perform linguistic searches against text data in full-text indexes by operating on words and phrases based on the rules of a particular language such as English or Japanese.
 Full-text queries can include simple words and phrases or multiple forms of a word or phrase.